 There aren’t any fancy tools you need for decluttering your life and your home.
 To get started though, you should get boxes and label them following the 4 container method:

 These boxes are to hold items that you need to put away.
 They’re items you use on a regular basis but got left out rather than put back in their storage spaces.
-Some examples are a towel or item of clothing on the back of a kitchen chair.
-Or a coffee cup on the bedroom side table.
-The items that you place in here should only be items that’ll go back in their designated storage spaces.
+Some examples are a towel or item of clothing on the back of a kitchen chair or a coffee cup on the bedroom side table.
+The items that you place here should only be items that’ll go back in their designated storage spaces.

 When you’re decluttering, you might come across rubbish that’s slipped under the radar.
 Use this to separate recyclables into the different waste types – like glass, plastic or paper.

 You might also come across items that you don’t want to get rid of, but don’t work anymore or have broken.
 Like a sentimental piece of jewellery that needs a stone reset or a pair of shoes that need their soles replaced.
 Having amend/fix box helps you identify those items and get them back in top condition.

 While most items are recyclable these days, there are some that aren’t.
 Use this to separate out un-recyclable household rubbish straight away.

 We’ve all heard the phrase – one man’s junk is another man’s treasure, right?
 For all those items you no longer need or want, but are still in good working order, pop them in your donate box.
 There will be other people or charities that can put those items to good use.
 Make sure to keep these useful, practical items you can imagine another person needing.